bounswe/bounswe2023group4/reports/lab_report_9.md

 ## Risks
 - We will try to implement annotations in the backend this week.
 We need an annotation server, getting another server might be a problem.

+## Task Priority
+1. Annotation Implementation.
+PO has repeatedly asked for our progress for annotation, therefore we definitely need to complete annotation and it should be complete.
+1. Semantic Tagging.
+PO has asked for this feature in the 2nd milestone.
+2. Moderation.
+In accordance with the requirements, this needs to be done so we can reliably open polls.
+3. Jury.
+In accordance with the requirements, this needs to be done so that polls can be closed appropriately.
+4. Poll UI improvement.
+There is some aspects of our poll ui that needs to be improved.
+An example would be to make closed polls appear differently.
+5. Google Authentication Fix.
+Google authentication needs to work properly.
+It was mentioned briefly in the milestone.

 ## Participants
 - Ali Nasra
 - Ahmet Emre Şafak